Inveracity/ssh-tunnel/README.md

 Then this highly overengineered tool will help you to worry about it again.

-Simply write a config file specifying the tunnel you want:
+Write a config specifying the tunnel(s) needed:

 > ℹ️ **TIP** see the `example.config.hcl` file